DevOps-Cert/linuxsystemadministration/README.md

 </details>

-<details><summary>- Create the directory “/home/acl/group”
-- Create the secondary group “acltest”
-- Assign fred and sally to it
-- Set the group ownership of “/home/acl/group” to “acltest”
-- Set permissions to enable SGID and to lock-out non-group users
-- Test and verify this using root account and test with all appropriate user accounts including walt
-    * As fred, Create a file called “test” in the “/home/acl/group” directory
-    * As fred, add the line “Fred was here.”
-    * As sally, add the line “Sally was here.”
-    * As walt, fail to use the file named "/home/acl/group/test".
-    * As george, see both sally and fred's entries inside the file and clobber the file</summary>
+<details><summary>Create the directory “/home/acl/group”.
+Create the secondary group “acltest”.
+Assign fred and sally to it.
+Set the group ownership of “/home/acl/group” to “acltest”.
+Set permissions to enable SGID and to lock-out non-group users.
+Test and verify this using root account and test with all appropriate user accounts including walt.
+As fred, Create a file called “test” in the “/home/acl/group” directory.
+As fred, add the line “Fred was here.”
+As sally, add the line “Sally was here.”
+As walt, fail to use the file named "/home/acl/group/test".
+As george, see both sally and fred's entries inside the file and clobber the file</summary>

 ```
 # mkdir /home/acl/group